 PE: Team Practices: Run weekly for most team sports at lunchtimes and for the 1st Hockey Team on Mondays at 5.30pm.
 Aspiring new team players should look out for Team Trials notices on the PE board or speak to a member of the PE Staff.
 Fourth Form Team Practices are attended by all members of the year groups.

-Photography Club: Open to all year groups and run by Miss Davis.
+Photography Club: Open to all year groups.
 This group meets weekly and alternates practical sessions with more technical, theory-based sessions in the classroom.
 Everybody welcome - no photographic experience is necessary!